Summer 2026

 Alison Loram, Violin in Vaughan Williams and McDowall

 We have a trio of varied and wonderful works for you this summer.
-First off, we are proud to present Cecilia McDowall’s The Girl from Aleppo.
-This secular cantata for choir, violin and piano narrates the amazing journey of Nujeen Mustafa and her sister Nasrine from war-torn Aleppo in Syria to safety in Germany.
-What makes their feat all the more incredible is that Nujeen has cerebral palsy and was pushed during their journey in a wheelchair by Nasrine.
-Cecilia McDowall’s work melds the British choral tradition, tonalities of Middle Eastern music, jazz elements, wordless vocal sounds, body percussion and, of course, her own unique voice.
-This optimistic and moving piece grants an insight into the personal history of girls fleeing oppression and war, and demonstrates the human sympathy so often neglected by our media.
-Next, and in complete contrast, we are singing Ralph Vaughan Williams’s The Lark Ascending in the version for violin, piano and chorus.
+First, in a change of programme, we perform Cecilia McDowall’s Good News from New England.
+This exciting work explores aspects of the Mayflower Pilgrims’ 1620 emigration the New World.
+There are three movements, with words based on writings of the Pilgrims.
+The first, An Unexpected Shore, narrates their perilous crossing of the Atlantic Ocean and moves textually and musically from apprehension at the challenges ahead to gratitude on arrival.
+The haunting second movement – Ghost of a feather – confronts us with the hardships of that resettlement; it recounts the mysterious and tragic death in December 1620 of a young woman settler.
+Thanksgiving – the third movement – returns us to upbeat and optimistic musical territory, with solo violin weaving in and out of dancing vocal lines as the Pilgrims celebrate their successful first harvest.
+The movement ends with a freely adapted version of that famous hymn of praise, The Old Hundredth.
+Our performance is particularly appropriate: the Fourth of July marks the 250th anniversary of the signing of the Declaration of Independence.
+Next, and in complete contrast, we sing Ralph Vaughan Williams’s The Lark Ascending in the version for violin and chorus.
 What better way to dream away a summer’s evening, lulled by the filigree, languorous arabesques of the violin and serenaded by the choir’s urgent longing for the freedom and ecstasy of the skylark.
-Pure nostalgic bucolic Englishness: but perhaps Nujeen and Nasrine’s longing for freedom too?
+Pure nostalgic bucolic Englishness: but perhaps the Pilgrims' longing for freedom too?
 Finally, another complete change of mood as we turn to Will Todd’s joyous and uplifting Mass in Blue.
-Drenched in the harmonies and rhythms of blues and jazz, the Mass expresses the energy, passion, serenity, calm, confidence, excitement and, yes, the riotous groove of God and Creation: it sings – in the words of The Girl from Aleppo – ‘the song of life itself’.
+Drenched in the harmonies and rhythms of blues and jazz, the Mass expresses the energy, passion, serenity, calm, confidence, excitement and, yes, the riotous groove of God and Creation: it's music through which we can, in the words of a Pilgrim, 'after a special manner rejoice and give thanks together'.
 Hold on to your hats for a full-on musical experience with soprano soloist, choir, bass and drums.
-We can’t wait to share this musical extravaganza with you – see you there!
+We can’t wait to share this tuneful extravaganza with you – see you there!

 Booking opens approx 4 weeks before the concert.